-All Catholic Relief Services ("CRS") employees must comply with CRS' Code of Business Ethics and Conduct (the "Policy"), which prohibits trafficking in persons.
+All Catholic Relief Services ("CRS") employees must comply with CRS' Policy on Safeguarding (the "Policy"), which prohibits trafficking in persons.

 The United States Government (the "USG") has also adopted a policy prohibiting trafficking in persons and enacted related rules for organizations performing certain USG contracts, grants and cooperative agreements.
-The USG imposes severe penalties for violations of these rules, which could result in the discharge of employees, the termination of agreements with subcontractors or subrecipients and a limitation or prohibition of CRS from doing business with the USG.
+The USG imposes severe penalties for violations of these rules, which could result in the discharge of employees, subcontractors or subrecipients and a limitation or prohibition of CRS from doing business with the USG.
 In accordance with these USG rules, CRS has adopted this Anti-Trafficking in Persons Compliance Plan (the "Plan").